Nancy Hemenway Barton

 Nancy Hemenway Whitten Barton (June 19, 1920 – February 23, 2008) was an American artist who specialized in tapestries created from a wide range of fabrics.
 She created an art form she called "bayetage"—a combination of flower-dyed wool, bayeta, and collage.
 Hemenway had one-woman exhibitions at more than 20 museums around the world, including the Farnsworth Art Museum, the Los Angeles County Museum, the Metropolitan Museum of Art, the Art Institute of Chicago, and the Edinburgh City Art Centre, Scotland.
-A retrospective exhibition, "Ahead of Her Time" was held at the University of New England Gallery in Portland, Maine in the fall of 2017.
+A retrospective exhibition, "Ahead of Her Time", was held at the University of New England Gallery in Portland, Maine, in the fall of 2017.

 Early life

-Born Nancy Hemenway Whitten in Boothbay Harbor, Maine, she grew up on a small Massachusetts farm, and was the valedictorian of Foxboro High School’s Class of 1937.
+Born Nancy Hemenway Whitten in Boothbay Harbor, Maine, she grew up on a small Massachusetts farm, and was the valedictorian of Foxboro High School's Class of 1937.
 A concert pianist, she received a music scholarship from Wheaton College in Norton, Massachusetts, graduating in 1941.
 Hemenway studied music composition at Harvard University with Walter Piston.

 In 1942, she married a childhood friend, newly commissioned Marine Lt.
 Robert D. Barton.
 After World War II, he joined the Foreign Service, and over the years they lived in Uruguay, Argentina, Mexico, Bolivia, Spain, and the Dominican Republic.
-They also resided in Bronxville and Washington, D.C.
+They also resided in Bronxville, New York, and Washington, D.C.
 She gave birth to three sons: Bradford, William, and Frederick.